- Agronomic: corn, oats, sorghum (milo), grass (misc. perennial), hay

 1. The farmers with the demonstration plots will gain a firm understanding of sound financial management practices for successful farming.
 They will be trained in proven financial record keeping techniques that will enable them to determine if their farming practices are economically sustainable and if they can be replicated.

 2. The five demonstration farmers will each establish demonstration plots that will allow a comparison of traditional Navajo farming methods with newer innovative techniques or methods that are expected to increase crop production and sustainability.
+Many Navajo farmers lack the farm equipment necessary to implement newer farming methods.
+Grant funding will be used to reimburse local high school agriculture programs and their students to apply mechanical farming techniques with school-owned equipment to the demonstration plots.
+This partnership will be a valuable experience for the farmers and allow the students enrolled in the agriculture programs to have real-life farming experiences.

 3. The third goal is to compare a variety of crops, including vegetable and forage crops.
 Navajo farmers express the desire to raise alfalfa in order to eliminate the need to purchase alfalfa for their livestock.
 We hope to demonstrate that there are crops that will be better suited to be grown under limited water resources.
 Variety trials and data from those trials will help answer that question.